 Pronunciation of 'Epiphyllum'

-The word 'Epiphyllum' refers to a genus of tropical cacti known for their large, showy flowers.
-It is pronounced as 'ˌɛpɪˈfɪləm' in English (en-US).
+The word 'Epiphyllum' refers to a genus of tropical cacti, commonly known as orchid cacti.
+It is pronounced as /ˌɛpɪˈfɪləm/ in English, with stress on the second syllable.

-The term 'Epiphyllum' originates from Greek, where 'epi-' means 'upon' and 'phyllon' means 'leaf', referring to the plant's habit of growing on other plants and its leaf-like stems.
+The word 'Epiphyllum' originates from Greek, where 'epi-' means 'upon' and 'phyllon' means 'leaf', referring to the plant's growth habit.

 Pronunciation Details